xwang345/cypress-visual-test/Readme.md

 Open index.html file in FireFox to show the report.
 Note : If the report is in loading state, please try to open in different browsers

- npx cypress run --env allure=true
+npx cypress run --browser chrome --headless --env allure=true

  allure generate allure-results --clean -o allure-report